Leela (Futurama): Name

-Her family name plays on Turangalîla, the Sanskrit title of the 1948 Turangalîla-Symphonie by French composer Olivier Messiaen.
+Her name plays on Turangalîla, the Sanskrit title of the 1948 Turangalîla-Symphonie by French composer Olivier Messiaen.
 The Turangalîla-Symphonie has four cyclical themes; its title can be roughly translated as "love song".
 Her given name, Leela (/ˈli.laː/), is the word for lilac in many Indo-European languages (such as French, German, Italian, Dutch and Swedish).
-Leela (same spelling) was also the name of a companion of the fourth Doctor from Doctor Who (played by Tom Baker), who makes cameo appearances in episode 103 ("Mobius Dick") and episode 111 ("All the presidents' Heads").
+Groening also stated in the show's DVD commentary that Leela's name is also a tribute to the Doctor Who companion of the same name who served alongside the Fourth Doctor, who makes cameo appearances in episode 103 ("Möbius Dick") and episode 111 ("All the Presidents' Heads").

 Design

 Besides her oversized single eye, Leela's other distinctive features include her purple hair tied in a ponytail by a black hair tie and relatively small nose.
 The ponytail was included so that Leela, like the other main characters in Futurama and Groening's other cartoon The Simpsons, would be recognizable in silhouette.
 During the many stages of character design, Groening decided to give Leela a large nose just for fun, but the animators resisted the idea, believing that it was unnatural.
 The animators ended up drawing Leela with a small nose based on Groening's original drawing of Leela, which he references as his "idea of a sexy babe".
 Animator Gregg Vanzo notes that the artists also had initial difficulties drawing facial expressions and moods for Leela because of her single eye.
 Leela's usual clothing consists of a low-cut white tank top, leggings and boots.
 Groening intended Leela to be portrayed as attractive and sexy, but had to instruct the animators to de-emphasize exaggerated aspects of their original design that were too "racy".
 However, Leela is still considered attractive and sexy, even beautiful by several such as Fry and Zapp Brannigan.

-What Leela calls "this thing I wear on my wrist" (referred to in another episode as a "Wrist Lojackimator") is capable of minor plot conveniences as needed.
+Leela wears an electronic device on her wrist, referred to in one episode as a "wristlojackimator;" it is capable of a variety of tasks, similar to The Doctor's sonic screwdriver or the tricorders of Star Trek.